mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 A planar network is a network that can be drawn on a plane where the edges do not cross but instead always end in nodes.
 In many small networks it is relatively easy to determine whether or not a network is planar by simply viewing a network graph.
 In larger graphs, this can sometimes be difficult.

-There is a package available for R called RBGL which is an R implementation of something called the Boost Graph Library.
+There is a package available for R called `RBGL` which is an R implementation of something called the Boost Graph Library.
 This set of routines includes many powerful tools for characterizing network topology including planarity.
 This package is not, however, in the CRAN archive where the packages we have worked with so far reside so it needs to be installed from another archive called Bioconductor.
-In order to install this libary, run the following lines of code.
+In order to install this library, run the following lines of code.

 ```r
 if(!requireNamespace("BiocManager", quietly = TRUE))
   install.packages("BiocManager")
 BiocManager::install("RBGL")
 ```